Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Lower CPU consumption: up to 70% less kernel CPU in clusters with thousands of services.

 Cilium goes far beyond “pod networking”.
-Relevant additional capabilities:
+The most relevant additional capabilities are:

 Cilium can apply policies not only by IP/port (L3/L4) but by application content (L7).
-For example:
+The following example permits only GET requests to /api/v1/.* from the frontend:

 apiVersion: cilium.io/v2